Soviet Test 184

 At the time of the K Project, only risky U-2 flights and expensive spy satellites could peer down on this mysterious town (which was a frequent target of such spy activities).
 Now, anyone with an internet connection can zoom in, and even find the only internet cafe in Priozersk, which is in a former public library about one kilometer east of the Saryshagan administrative headquarters.
 You can also see the control point for entry into Priozersk on the east-west road near the northwest corner of the town.
 (The control point on the roadway going south is several miles south of the town, and the roadway going off to the northwest appears to be impassable.)
-In the years from 2008 to 2010, certain government agencies in that part of the world don't seem to like the idea of Priozersk being tagged on Wikimapia, though.
-This mysterious town is usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappears, only to reappear later in a different form.
+In the years from 2008 to 2010, certain government agencies in that part of the world didn't seem to like the idea of Priozersk being tagged on Wikimapia.
+This mysterious town was usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappeared, only to reappear later in a different form.
 Much of the former secrecy has been lifted, and Priozersk now even has its own official city web site.
 (If you want to read any of the Kazakhstan web pages, choose "Pyc" on the page to get the Russian language, while using the Google Chrome browser, which includes a Russian-to-English translator function.
 Even if the web page has an "English" option, this will often give you better results.)